How to Start Travel Blogging for Money

 First, create a Facebook fan page for your blog.
 Then use a tool to link it to your blog such that all of your blog posts will automatically appear on your Facebook fan page.

 Finally, you may wish to use a tool like the addthis plugin to provide an interface to social media via sharing buttons.
+The tool also provides ways of automatically displaying related posts, and other features in the free version.

 Congratulations!
 You have finished.